-Arnold & Porter Kaye Scholer LLP 601 Massachusetts Avenue, N.W.
+Arnold & Porter 601 Massachusetts Avenue, N.W.
 Washington, D.C.
-20001
+20001 USA

-Tel: +1 202 942 6172 Email: Mahnu.Davar@apks.com URL: www.arnoldporter.com
+Tel: +1 202 942 6172 Email: Mahnu.Davar@arnoldporter.com URL: www.arnoldporter.com

 Mahnu Davar is a Partner in the Life Sciences and Healthcare Regulatory Practice at Arnold & Porter.
-Mr. Davar's practice focuses on assisting medical products companies with complex regulatory and compliance matters arising under US law.
-Mr. Davar has extensive experience counselling pharmaceutical, medical device, and health technology companies on US advertising and promotion requirements as well as on laws governing financial arrangements between companies and healthcare professionals and institutions.
+Mr. Davar's practice focuses on assisting medical products companies with complex regulatory and compliance matters arising under U.S. law.
+Mr. Davar has extensive experience counselling pharmaceutical, medical device, and health technology companies on U.S. advertising and promotion requirements as well as on laws governing financial arrangements between companies and healthcare professionals and institutions.
 He also has extensive experience in government enforcement and compliance matters.
 Mr. Davar received his J.D. and M.A.
 (Medical Ethics) from the University of Pennsylvania.
 He is a former Fulbright Scholar to India and Fellow of the Salzburg Global Seminar.

-ARNOLD PORTER KAYE SCHOLER
+ARNOLD PORTER